ThinkInvis/RoR2-Admiral/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Admiral/blob/master/changelog.md

+**2.3.3**

+- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
+- Updated R2API dependency to 4.0.11 (fixing an ancient incompatibility with R2API 3.0.43 in the process).
+- Updated BepInEx dependency to 5.4.1902.
+- Updated TILER2 dependency to 5.0.2.

 **2.3.2**

 - BeaconRebalance CDR resistance no longer prevents beacons from recharging normally when ramped all the way up.